Subjunctive in Dutch: Command or wish

 In contemporary Dutch, the optative function of the subjunctive has to a large extent been replaced by the auxiliary verb zullen ('will') and to a much lesser extent by laten ('to let').
 Example sentences: Ik hoop dat hij op tijd zal komen.
 (I hope he will come on time) and Laat Uw Naam geheiligd worden. ('Let Thy Name be hallowed', instead of Geheiligd zij Uw Naam or 'Hallowed be Thy Name').
+In addition, wishes (especially toasts) are sometimes expressed using elliptical clauses introduced by dat ('that'), often combined with the modal verb mogen ('may'), as in Dat je nog veel mooie avonturen mag beleven! ('That you may have many more beautiful adventures').
 Many religious texts and official government or business letters still make use of the optative subjunctive.

 Exhortation

 The subjunctive can express an exhortation.
 This form is archaic and is usually expressed in modern Dutch with the auxiliary verb moeten ('must' or 'should') or the imperative is used.
 Exceptions may be found in cookbook recipe formulas, normally in combination with the third person form men ('one' or 'you').